 by Douglas Messerli

-The play begins with a late night/early morning call to the Belgravia house of Harry and Bill by a caller who refuses to divulge his name, a man seeking Bill.
-This call, in turn, sets off a series of calls and, soon after, visits by James to the house in search Bill, who, he has been told by his wife, sexually molested her in her hotel room during a meeting of clothes manufacturers in Leeds.
+The play begins with a late night/early morning telephone ring to the Belgravia house of Harry and Bill by a caller who refuses to divulge his name, a man seeking Bill.
+This call, in turn, sets off a series of calls and, soon after, visits by James to the house in search of Bill, who, he has been told by his wife, sexually molested her in her hotel room during a meeting of clothes manufacturers in Leeds.

-The second visit actually seems like an arranged "date" between the two, since James has prepared a cheese board and put out a bowl of olives.
+The second visit by James to Bill actually seems like an arranged "date" between the two, since James has prepared a cheese board and put out a bowl of olives.
 As the two verbally spar, the conversation turns to a discussion of each other's bodies which ends in a shared stare in the mirror, and a witty repartee in which the offered olives are denied by James, despite his insistence that he be served them on his previous visit:

-JAMES: I don't like them.
+james: I don't like them.

-BILL: Don't like olives?
+bill: Don't like olives?

 What on earth have you got against olives?

-JAMES: I detest them.
+james: I detest them.

-JAMES: It's the smell I hate.
+james: It's the smell I hate.*

-It doesn't take a Freudian psychologist to make one realize that they are not talking about the fruit of the Olea europaea, or that James, although clearly attracted to the other man, has some reservations when it comes to acting out what he feels.
+It doesn't take a Freudian psychologist to make one realize that they are not talking about the fruit of the Olea europaea, and that James, although clearly attracted to the other man, has some reservations when it comes to acting out what he feels.